redhat-developer/developers.redhat.com/README.md

 5. Raise a PR from your branch onto the long running branch in upstream.
 Note that the PR tests will fail, as they don't expect a PR to be raised on a branch other than 'master'.

-## Migrating a page into Drupal

-1. Create the Drupal version of the page, but don't assign a URL alias (or assign a temporary alias)
-2. Review the Drupal version of the page
-3. Annotate the Awestruct version of the page by adding the `ignore_export: true` front matter variable to the page being exported.
-If the page being exported is an asciidoc page then it must be `:awestruct-ignore_export: true` instead.
-This will ensure that the Drupal export ignores the page and is not pushed into Drupal, whilst the legacy Awestruct CI job will still build the page.
-4. Delete the Awestruct pushed version of the page from Drupal
-5. Manually delete the old alias: Configuration -> Search and metadata -> URL Aliases -> Find the alias you want to re-use and delete it
-6. Switch the URL alias of the Drupal version of the page, to use the alias of the deleted Awestruct pushed version of the page.
-7. Wait for the Drupal site to be exported, this will take about an hour for it to show up.

 ## <a name="CommonIssues"></a>Common issues
 This area documents fixes to common issues: